kikuomax/singular/README.md

 Armadillo needs [LAPACK](http://www.netlib.org/lapack/) and [BLAS](http://www.netlib.org/blas/) installed.
 On Mac OS X, you can link LAPACK and BLAS by adding a compiler flag `-framework Accelerate`.

-The following are the results on my PC.
+The following are the results on my PC (MacBook Pro, 2.4GHz Intel Core i5).

 ```
 # of iterations: 100